rackerlabs/rackspace-how-to/content/general/combine-invoices-for-rackspace-managed-and-cloud-accounts.md

 Instead of paying separate bills for multiple Rackspace accounts, you can combine your bills into a single invoice and pay only once.
 This article describes how to combine invoices, how your billing due date is affected, and how to separate a combined invoice.

 **Note:** Currently, you can combine bills from only Rackspace Managed and Rackspace Cloud accounts.
-You cannot combine accounts that:

-- are billed in different currencies,
-- are already combined with another invoice,
-- are contracted with different contracting entities, or
-- have an outstanding balance on a child account.
+You cannot combine accounts that are billed in different currencies, are already combined with another invoice, are contracted with different contracting entities, or have an outstanding balance on a child account.

 ### Combine invoices